ElleryL/gradient_estimator/README.md

 (3) Discrete random variable (can't use reparameterization trick directly) (4) Expected Function un-differentiable

-In this project, we aim to solve all of above troubles by introduce RELAX estimator
+In this project, we aim to solve all of above troubles by introduce RELAX estimator.

+Please see PPT for details of the algorithm

 Reference:  "Backpropagation through the Void: Optimizing control variates for black-box gradient estimation"